Hi,

 After getting clicked with the help of Tilak Raj we started to descend down.
 Temple priest, an old man had just arrived.
 He offered us seats, but feeling fulfilled with the sight and clicks we chose move on to.

-I always feel joyful to interact with the children, specifically when I am on such kinds of short journeys.
-We were led by Tilak Raj to this another adjacent temple, which looked very much older than the first one.
-He told us that the temple should has been of an age of about 300 years, but he was not sure.
+I always feel joyful interacting with the children, especially while on such a sort of trip to lovely mountains.
+We were led by Tilak Raj to another adjacent temple, which looked very much older than the first one.
+He told us that the temple could be 300 years old, but he was not sure.

 Again made of wood and stone, it had become dark, maybe due to the weathering action of the water, and the process was still on.
 Temple was in its dying ages of being able to stand alone, this was the reason that the Brahma was shifted to the new one.